 Boundaries Help Us Connect + Exquisite Consent

-The choice to focus on consent and boundaries as a community facilitated many interesting and juicy conversations, formally and informally.
-I appreciated the degree in which consent culture was expressed throughout our time together.
+The community’s choice to focus on consent and boundaries facilitated many interesting and juicy conversations, formally and informally.
+I appreciated the degree to which consent culture was expressed throughout our time together.

-I have continued to reflect on consent and boundaries since I have returned home, and am incredibly grateful to have been part of this process.
-I work with clients often on issues around consent and boundaries as part our work together.
-I feel inspired to even dive deeper into how we can create deeper, safer and more intimate relationships through listening to our “yes’s” and “no’s”.
+Since returning home, I have continued to reflect on consent and boundaries, and I am incredibly grateful to have been part of this process.
+I often work with clients on issues around consent and boundaries as part of our work together.
+I feel inspired to dive even deeper into how we can create deeper, safer, and more intimate relationships by listening to our “yes” and “no.”

-I believe that boundaries get “a bad rap” due to the fact that most people think of boundaries as “rules” we have to follow that are clunky and restrictive.
-My experience has demonstrated much to the contrary, I find conversations that support safety, fun and pleasure interesting and exciting!
+I believe that boundaries get “a bad rap” because most people think of them as “rules” we have to follow that are clunky and restrictive.
+My experience has demonstrated much to the contrary.
+I find conversations that support safety, fun, and pleasure interesting and exciting!

 I feel free when I know what feels good and what doesn’t with the people in my life.
 Why wouldn’t I want more of that?